In 2021, smart home systems and devices are more impressive and all-encompassing than ever.

-With more than 7,000 third-party integrations, Alexa is undoubtedly one of the most comprehensive smat home ecosystems available today.
-While you have likely heard of using Alexa in Eco-speaker form (“Alexa, what’s the weather today?”), you might not know that Alexa is now built into plenty of other smart products, including thermostats (i.e. Ecobee4) and TVs (i.e. Fire TV).
+With more than hundreds of millions of compatible devices, Alexa is undoubtedly one of the most comprehensive smart home ecosystems available today.
+While you have likely heard of using Alexa in Eco-speaker form (“Alexa, what’s the weather today?”), you might not know that Alexa is now built into plenty of other smart products, including thermostats and TVs.

-Ultimately, Alexa’s ability to integrate and speak to most other smart devices and apps (Alexa has the most third-party integrations of any smart system) makes her one of the best choices for your smart home.
+Ultimately, Alexa’s ability to integrate and speak to most other smart devices and apps makes her one of the best choices for your smart home.

 If there’s any true runner-up to Alexa, it’s Google Assistant.
 Even though Google Assistant has less third-party integrations, it can often answer questions and complete commands Alexa can’t, thanks to Google’s major ownership of the search engine space.
-Research from Dentsu digital agency 360i found Google Assistant was five times more likely to give a correct answer than Alexa.
+Google Assistant has an accuracy score of 92.9% while Amazon Alexa scores at 79.8% (ZDNet).
 Ultimately, Assistant wins when it comes to understanding how people naturally speak.

-For instance, if you tell Assistance “I don’t like this song” on Spotify, it will skip to the next one, while Alexa will simply tell you, “Thumbs up and down are not supported on Spotify.”
-Small differences like this could sway you towards Assistance, since it’s often more helpful (and less literal) than Alexa.
+For instance, if you the Assistant “I don’t like this song” on Spotify, it will skip to the next one, while Alexa will simply tell you, “Thumbs up and down are not supported on Spotify.”
+Small differences like this could sway you towards Google, since it’s often more helpful (and less literal) than Alexa.

 Assistant can also integrate with products from most major brands, including Philips, Belkin, August, Nest, and popular apps such as Spotify and Uber.

-Wink Hub 2 is touted as the “first smart home hub designed for the mainstream consumer”.
+Wink Hub is touted as the “first smart home hub designed for the mainstream consumer.”
 Unlike Alexa or Assistant, Wink doesn’t have any brand loyalty, allowing you to pick and choose different smart product brands and merge them seamlessly with one another.

 Wink Hub 2 supports smart home protocols including Bluetooth LE, Kidde, Lutron ClearConnect, Wi-Fi, Z-Wave, and more.
 If you’re looking to create a fully integrated smart home with kitchen and wall appliances in-sync, this might be your best option.
 You can also download the Wink Hub app and control commands, like light switches or garage door, from your phone on-the-go.

 If you’re looking for a relatively affordable device to cater to your everyday needs, you probably don’t need to look further than Amazon Echo.
-The speaker connects to Alexa to play your favorite music, make phone calls or send messages, answer questions, and set alarms for you, i.e. “It’s 6 p.m., time to head to your tennis lesson”.
-It also connects to other smart products in your home, so you can use it as your liaison between you and your sprinklers.
+The speaker connects to Alexa to play your favorite music, make phone calls or send messages, answer questions, and set alarms for you: “It’s 6 p.m., time to head to your tennis lesson.”
+It also connects to other smart products in your home, so you can use it as your liaison between you and your smart TV.

-The speaker fills your room with 360° audio, and uses noise cancellation technology to ensure you can be heard from any direction.
+The speakers are capable of being synced for multi-room sound, and the Echo has advanced voice control.
 With the Echo, you can turn the TV on, order a pizza, and create a shopping to-do list -- without ever leaving your couch.